By Hubert Rampersad, Ph.D. | President, Authentic Governance Institute

 a) Personal ambition; this phase involves a soul searching process based on thought, introspection, and self-reflection, supported by a breathing and silence exercise.
 Question which you can ask yourself are: Who am I, What do I stand for?
 What makes me more ethical?
 What do I live for?
 Why do I want to lead? and What’s the purpose of my leadership?
 If the honest answers on the last four questions are power, prestige, and money, you may be at risk for your company.
 The result of this phase is the formulation of your personal mission, vision and values.
 On the basis of insights acquired through this process, you develop self-awareness and self-regulation, which are the foundation of trustworthiness, integrity, and openness to learn.

-b) Personal Balanced Scorecard (PBS); personal ambition has no value unless you take action to make it a reality.
+b) Personal Balanced Scorecard (PBS / Personal Innovation Strategy); personal ambition has no value unless you take action to make it a reality.
 Therefore the emphasis in this stage is developing an integrated and well balanced action plan based on your personal ambition to develop personal integrity.
 It’s about translating your personal ambition into action.

 c) Personal governance; the next step is to implement, maintain, and cultivate your ambition and PBS to govern yourself effectively and to become a better human being.
 This entails personal governance; the systematic process of continuous, gradual and routine personal improvement, steering, and learning.
 Your PBS needs constant updating to reflect the new challenges you take, the lessons you have learned, and the growth of yourself.